dr413677671/PromptGallery-stable-diffusion-webui/README.md

 ### Installation

 1. Paste Prompt-Gallery in the root directory of stable-diffusion-webui.
+Please make sure:
+1.1 <prompt_gallery_directory>/extension/* is paste to <webui-directory>/extension/.
+1.2 <prompt_gallery_directory>/script/* is paste to <webui-directory>/script/.
 2. Start ./webui-user.sh
 3. If you see an error of missing library.
 Run
    ```sh